Tsubasa Fukuchi

-Tsubasa Fukuchi (福地翼, Fukuchi Tsubasa) is a Japanese manga artist, best known for being the creator of The Law of Ueki and its sequel, The Law of Ueki Plus.
-Fukuchi's most recent manga, Golden Spiral, debuted in 2022 in Weekly Shōnen Sunday.
+Tsubasa Fukuchi (福地翼, Fukuchi Tsubasa) is a Japanese manga artist best known as the creator of The Law of Ueki and its sequel, The Law of Ueki Plus.

 The Law of Ueki was adapted into a 51–episode anime series.

-Manga artists Ato Sakurai (author of Artist Acro) and Ryō Azuchi (author of Softenni) were once his assistants.
+Manga artists Ato Sakurai (author of Artist Acro) and Ryō Azuchi (author of Softenni) previously worked as his assistants.

 Early life

 Tsubasa Fukuchi was born in Tochigi Prefecture, north of Tokyo.
 He won his first prize in 1998, at Manga College contest with his work Kōderi at the age of 18.
 Fukuchi began his professional career in 2001 with The Law of Ueki.